Timetable and Routines

 The setting makes snacks and meals a social time at which children and adults eat together.
 We plan the menus for snacks so that they provide the children with healthy and nutritious food.
 Please tell us about your child's dietary needs and we will make sure that these are met.
-We ask that a packed healthy Llnch is provided by yourself if your child is staying all day or up until 1 pm, or you can order a cooked lunch via Parent Pay (provided by Mailles Butchers).
+We ask that a healthy packed lunch is provided by yourself if your child is staying all day or up until 1 pm, or you can order a cooked lunch via Parent Pay (provided by Mailles Butchers).
+We also ask you not to send nuts in your child's lunch box.
 You will be given access to Parent Pay when you register you child at Pre-school.
 The menu is also available to view on this website.

 Copies of the setting's policies and procedures are available to all on registration and on the website.